 Over 600 people signed up to use the apps, and 130 of these went on to consent to take part in the experiment.
 Our researchers are now reviewing the data and intend to publish papers to share the results.

 The initiative was launched by Nesta’s Health Lab, which is committed to exploring how innovative digital technologies can improve and empower people to take a more active role in their health.
 Using apps as the medium bridges the divide between the everyday experiences of those living with dementia and those responsible for the provision of care or discovery of cures.
 Our partners for the first two pilot Dementia Citizens apps were:

 - Book of You CIC and Bangor University: Using the Book of You app people can create a digital life storybook - a collection of photos, words and audio recordings that reflect important aspects of a person’s life.

 - Playlist for Life and Glasgow Caledonian University: Using the Playlist for Life app people can create and listen to a personal playlist - a collection of music that has meaning for the listener.

-Dementia Citizens was supported by the Department of Health, Alzheimer's Society and Alzheimer's Research UK.
+Dementia Citizens was supported by the Department of Health & Social Care, Alzheimer's Society and Alzheimer's Research UK.